adam3norton/adam3norton/README.md

 - 👋 Hi, I’m @adam3norton - Information Systems student in Provo, Utah
-- 👀 I’m interested in data science, door to door sales, investing in real estate, and ping pong
+- 👀 I’m interested in software engineering, door to door sales, investing in real estate, and ping pong
-- 🌱 I’m currently learning python and machine learning
+- 🌱 I’m currently learning Angular and TypeScript
-- 💞️ I’m looking to collaborate on web scraping projects
-- 📫 How to reach me ... shoot me an email at adam3norton@gmail.com
+- 📫 Shoot me an email at adam3norton@gmail.com

 <!---
 adam3norton/adam3norton is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.